- 1-1/2 pounds pork tenderloins, cut into 1-inch slices

 - 2 teaspoons minced fresh sage

 - 2 packages (6 ounces each) fresh baby spinach

 - Flatten pork slices to 1/2-in. thickness.
 In a shallow dish, combine the ground walnuts, flour, 1/4 teaspoon salt and 1/4 teaspoon pepper.
 Add pork, a few pieces at a time, and turn to coat.

-- In a large skillet over medium heat, cook pork in oil in batches for 2-3 minutes on each side or until meat is no longer pink.
+- In a large skillet over medium heat, cook pork in oil in batches on each side or until meat is no longer pink, 2-3 minutes.
 Remove and keep warm.

 - In the same skillet, saute shallot until tender.
 Add pear; cook 1 minute longer.
 Add the broth, preserves and vinegar.
-Bring to a boil; cook for 6-8 minutes or until slightly thickened.
-Stir in the rosemary, sage and remaining salt and pepper.
+Bring to a boil; cook until slightly thickened, 6-8 minutes.
+Stir in the rosemary, sage and remaining 1/4 teaspoon salt and 1/4 teaspoon pepper.
 Remove from the heat.

 - Place spinach in a large bowl.
 Add pear mixture; toss to coat.
-Divide among six plates; top each with pork.
+Divide among 6 plates; top each with pork.
 Sprinkle with cheese and chopped walnuts.

 1 serving: 398 calories, 17g fat (4g saturated fat), 71mg cholesterol, 415mg sodium, 34g carbohydrate (25g sugars, 2g fiber), 30g protein.